unirom/unirom.github.io/docs/index.md

+# Unirom Home

-# UniROM Bootdisc, Firmware, Shell for PSX
+## Bootdisc, Firmware, Shell for PSX

 Custom Xplorer, Action replay and cheat cart firmware, bootdisc, import player, region switcher, FreePSXBoot installer, Memcard manager, kernel resident debugger...

-## At least read this bit:
+## At a glance:

-You can install unirom to a cheat cart or memory card... or by burning a copy of the boot CD.
+You can boot Unirom from disc, a memory card, or a cheat cartridge.

-#### You burn + boot the bootdisc, then use the installers on it.
+Typically:

+- >You burn the bootdisc and launch Unirom from it.
+- >Unirom can then install itsself to memory card or cheat cart.
+- >You can now boot from memory card or cheat cart instead if you want.

-Installing to a *cheat cart* lets you boot into unirom in about a second, and dual boot Caetla.
+Installing to a *cheat cart* lets you boot in about a second, and dual boot Caetla.

 Installing to a *memory card* + FreePSXBoot allows you to use models with no parallel port: PSOne, SCPH9000, etc.

 >How do I install it?
 [Installing from CD](/installation/#installing-from-cd)